Here's how to watch the 2022 Super Bowl LVI

 What teams are playing in this year's Super Bowl?

-By Sunday, Jan.
-30, after the Conference Championship games are played, we will know which teams will face off in Super Bowl LVI.
+This Sunday, Jan.
+30, the Los Angeles Rams face off against the San Francisco 49ers in the NFC Championship game.
+Meanwhile, the Kansas City Chiefs and the Cincinnati Bengals will go head to head in the AFC Championships.

-NFL network analytics expert Cynthia Frelund, has the Green Bay Packers, Kansas City Chiefs, Tampa Bay Buccaneers and Buffalo Bills pegged as the top NFL contenders to play in this year's Super Bowl.
-The Los Angeles Rams, Tennessee Titans, San Francisco 49ers and Cincinnati Bengals are also still in the running for a chance at the Vince Lombardi trophy, but their odds of playing in the Super Bowl are not so high, per the CBS Sports' Super Bowl 2022 odds roundup.
+After the Conference Championship games are played, we will officially know which teams will be playing in Super Bowl LVI.

 Who will win Super Bowl LVI?